xref: /openbmc/phosphor-pid-control/pid/pidloop.cpp (revision f8b6e55147148c3cfb42327ff267197a460b411c)

 34

-processThermals(std::shared_ptr<ZoneInterface> zone)35 static void processThermals(std::shared_ptr<ZoneInterface> zone)
+processThermals(const std::shared_ptr<ZoneInterface> & zone)35 static void processThermals(const std::shared_ptr<ZoneInterface>& zone)

 36 {